TVaibhavi/Data-1202-Final-Assignment/README.md

 ### AUTHOR
 Vaibhavi Thakkar
 ### ACKNOWLEDGEMENTS
-This code was a part of previous assignment for the subject 1202 in the course.
+This code was  based on Analysis of Mental Health in Tech Survey